Send the link below via email or IMCopy

 Congress can override the veto

-the Prez (bring charges against him!) and vote to remove him from office
+the Prez (bring charges against him!) and Senate can vote to remove him from office

 The Supreme Court can say he's violating the Constitution